yuanqing/single-page-markdown-website/README.md

 (*`null`* or *`string`*)

-The URL or file path of the favicon to use.
+The URL or file path of the favicon image to use.

 - Defaults to `null`